GabrielWarde/GabrielWarde.github.io/content/publication/preprint/index.md

 publication_types: ["article"]

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "Artifact Detection in Immunofluorescence Microscopy Slides"
 publication_short: ""

-abstract: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellus ac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam.
-Quisque risus orci, mollis id ante sit amet, gravida egestas nisl.
-Sed ac tempus magna.
-Proin in dui enim.
-Donec condimentum, sem id dapibus fringilla, tellus enim condimentum arcu, nec volutpat est felis vel metus.
-Vestibulum sit amet erat at nulla eleifend gravida.
+abstract:  This report presents the work undertaken during my internship at the U1286 INFINITE Laboratory.
+The objective was to explore the detection of artifacts in immunofluorescence microscopy slides using convolutional neural networks (CNNs).
+ Various CNN architectures were evaluated for their performance on an Anti-Nuclear Antibodies (ANA) dataset, with the best-performing model deployed on the hos pital server.
+This report outlines the essential methods, results, and conclusions drawn from this research.

-# Summary.
+# # Summary.
 An optional shortened abstract.
-summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+# summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.

 tags:
-- Large Language Models
+- Anomaly Detection using CNNs

 featured: true